 Guatemala City and the Central Highlands

 Guatemala City is the practical anchor for most international productions working in the country.
-It is where crews usually arrive through the main international airport, where suppliers, transport, equipment and accommodation are easiest to coordinate, and where permit and customs coordination with the cultural and tax authorities begins.
+It is where crews usually arrive through La Aurora International Airport, where suppliers, transport, equipment and accommodation are easiest to coordinate, and where permit and customs coordination with the cultural and tax authorities begins.

 The capital offers contemporary urban backdrops, business districts, markets, neighbourhoods and civic architecture, while the surrounding central highlands open quickly onto volcanoes, lakes and colonial towns.
 Crew accommodation, vehicle hire, fixers, customs coordination, drone operators and security planning are all easiest to arrange from the capital.
+One planning note: a 6 km no-fly radius around La Aurora covers a substantial part of the city, so aerial work in the capital needs to be mapped against that restriction before it is scheduled.
 Hoodlum uses the capital and the central region as the practical base for Film Production Services in Guatemala, particularly when a shoot needs to fan out to the heritage sites and the highlands.

 Antigua and Colonial Heritage